Updated on February 11, 2025 12:43:18 PM

 The Evidence could be anything such as photographs, any documents that prove the claim, messages, emails, bank statements and many more.
 Medical reports also be important evidence in case of physical harm.

-The Complete list of required documents for the unregistered Marriage’s Divorce is mentioned below:
+The complete list of the required documents for filing divorce for the unregistered marriage are mentioned below:

 Litem Legalis specialises in divorce processes, and we were founded with a mission to assist people during one of life's most difficult transitions.
 Our team of experienced lawyers utilises compassion and knowledge to provide our clients with the best possible representation, advice, and support as they navigate the challenges of divorce.